phonowell/genshin-impact-script/doc/update.md

 <!-- **Important: You need to reset your configuration file, a breaking change has been made in this version** -->

-- Added support for new character `Nahida`
+- Improved support for controllers
 - Fixed some known issues